Netflix/metaflow-docs/docs/getting-started/infrastructure.md

 you want to start running [larger-scale workloads](#), or you want to [deploy your workflows](#) so that they run even when your laptop is asleep, look into more featureful stacks below.

-### Low-maintenance, scalable DS/ML prototyping, powered by AWS
+### Low-maintenance scalable prototyping, powered by AWS

 If you are looking for the easiest and the most affordable way to scale out compute to the cloud, including cloud-based GPUs, this stack is a great option.
 Consider the benefits: